orbeon/orbeon-forms-doc/form-runner/component/autocomplete.md

 * When to use the _resource_ mode?

-    When you have a service responding to an HTTP GET, that, given the current value users typed in the search field, returns an XML document with the list of suggestions.
+    When you have a service responding to an HTTP `GET`, that, given the current value users typed in the search field, returns an XML document with the list of suggestions.

 * What does the syntax look like?